-Approximately 2 years.
-Accrual will require approximately 16 to 24 weeks (4 - 6 months).
-Study participants will receive oral tablets for 4 weeks, followed by a 1 week wash out period, followed by receipt of intra-muscular injections at 3 time points over 24 weeks (6 months).
+Approximately 3 years.
+Accrual will require approximately 16 to 24 weeks (4 - 6 months) for each cohort.
+Participants in both cohorts will receive oral tablets for 4 weeks, followed by a 1 week wash out period.
+Cohort 1 will then receive intra-muscular (IM) injections at 3 time points over 24 weeks (6 months); Cohort 2 will receive IM injections at 5 time points over 28 weeks (7 months).
 Participants in the active study product arm will be followed for 52 weeks (12 months) after their last injection.
-Participants in the placebo arm will be followed until 52 weeks after their last injection or until the last participant in the active study product arm completes their Week 41 visit, whichever comes first, at which time the study will be unblinded to assess the primary endpoint.
-When all procedures related to unblinding are completed, participants in the placebo arm will no longer be followed.
+Participants in the placebo arm will be followed until 52 weeks after their last injection or until the last participant in the active study product arm of Cohort 2 completes their Week 41 visit, whichever comes first, after which the cohorts will be unblinded to assess the primary endpoint.
+When all procedures related to unblinding are completed, participants in the placebo arms of both cohorts will no longer be followed.